 Any and all wrongdoing by the FBI and DOJ as they went along their witch hunt against Donald Trump.

-You know, I guess led by Jim Comey, who lives in another universe.
+And of course, swamp monsters are scattering like rats, you know, I guess led by Jim Comey, who lives in another universe.

-He doesn't even well, surveillance really like spying.
+He doesn't even, well, surveillance really like spying.

-He's like, is that I really don't know what he's talking about when he talks about spying on the campaign.
+I really don't know what he's talking about when he talks about spying on the campaign.

 And so I can't really react substantively.

-When I hear that kind of language used, it's concerning because the FBI and the Department of Justice conduct court ordered electronic surveillance.
+When I hear that kind of language used, it's concerning because the FBI and the Department of Justice conduct court-ordered electronic surveillance.

 I have never thought of that as spying.

-If the Attorney General has come to the belief that that should be called spying, wow.
+If the Attorney General has come to the belief that that should be called spying, wow, that's going to require a whole lot of conversations inside the Department of Justice.

 But I don't know what he meant by that term.